universalrogueLLC/SMSR/README.md

     * view report -- view the details of the report
     * generate MSR -- generate a basic monthly status report
     * admin -- manage entry types, projects, users

+# JsDecommenter

+JsDecommenter is a little experimental application that strips block comments (e.g. /* ... */ ) from javascript files.
+My intention was to run this after webpacking, since webpack does not minify copyright comments from its output.
+But it turns out that running JsDecommenter doesn't provide a lot of value; the size of copyright comments in comparison to webpack output is miniscule.